riosavila/hw2-template/readme.md

     This file will be graded.
   - **resources\\**: Figures and tables can be added here, and then referenced in the `homework_x.qmd` file.
     This should be produced by the `homework_x.qmd` file, and the `homework.do` file.

+This repository also contains an example homework assignment, in folder **example**.
+One of them relies on `nbstata`, and the other uses the `do-file` output to produce the homework.

 You can compile the homework_x.qmd into a html or pdf file, but its not required.

-See the rest of the repository for an example.

-Also, see that I was able to produce both an html as well as pdf files for both versions of the homeworks.